There and Back Again: Bulk-to-Defect via Ward Identities: Feynman Integrals and Correlation Functions

-This allows us to compute $b_{T \hat{t}}$ and $b_{T \hat{\phi}}$, which are given in \eqref{b_Tt} and \eqref{b_Tphi} respectively.
+This allows us to compute $b_{T \hat{t}}$ and $b_{T \hat{\phi}}$, which are given in \eqref{b_Tt} and \eqref{b_Tphihat calculated} respectively.

-Next, we calculate the connected diagram that contributes to the bulk-defect-defect three-point function when the bulk operator has dimension close to either one or two.
-We place the bulk operator at $x_{0} = (\tau_{0}, x_{0\perp})$ and the defect operators at $x_{1,2} = (\tau_{1,2},0)$.
+Next, we calculate the bulk--defect--defect three-point function where all operators have dimension close to one.
+The bare correlation function is given by

+where we place the bulk operator at $x_{0} = (\tau_{0}, x_{0\perp})$ and the defect operators at $x_{1,2} = (\tau_{1,2},0)$.
 In this setup, there is a single cross-ratio given by $\chi$, defined in \eqref{chi cross ratio}.
+The fourth diagram is new and is finite in $d=4$.
+It is given by